Asset-centric Threat Modeling for AI-based Systems: The Approach

-Since the \sol{} prototype only relies on a small number of software dependencies (\ie diagrams.net, React, FastAPI) that are all open-source, the full source code is made publicly available~\cite{source-code}, as well as providing a running version of the tool available online~\cite{deployed-tool}.
+The \sol{} prototype only relies on a small number of open-source dependencies (\ie diagrams.net, React, FastAPI).
+Thus, the full source code is made publicly available~\cite{source-code}, and a running instance is available online~\cite{deployed-tool}.